 - 1 teaspoon ground cinnamon

-- 1 stick of unsalted butter, cold and cut into small cubes
+- 4 tablespoons unsalted butter, cold and cut into small cubes

 For the Hard Cider Caramel: